MasterJediGrogu/Discord_Bot_Project_Fixed/README.md

 In the future, I plan to include other components such as surverying local traffic reports, security reports on users accessing/communicating on Discord chats.

-# This file is part of Discord_Bot_Project.
-# Copyright (c) 2024 MasterJediGrogu.
-# Licensed under the MIT License.
-See the LICENSE file for details.

 # Update 12/29
 + Shutdown command includes Admin and Manage Channels Role.